 Above: Huggies tapped into the health benefits of hugs for its "No Baby Unhugged" campaign, which has been picked up in 26 global markets.
-Bottom right: Boost shifted its focus by targeting 50-plus "gogetters," a strategy that's been adopted in the U.S.
+Bottom right: Boost shifted its focus by targeting 50-plus "gogetters," a strategy the U.S.